Elegant-Queueing/Q/reports/report5-20.md

 - Work on real time communication of back end to front end

 ## Sarvagya's progress
+- Added notification service (beta-version)
+- Added unit tests to queue workflows
+- Fixed and closed GitHub issues on the back-end

 ## Sarvagya's plan for next week
+- Integrate notification with the front-ends
+- Work on writing the unit and integration tests for queue service